Dean's Executive Advisory Board

 Ed Harding

-Corporate Account Manager, Chevron Phillips Chemical Co.
+Corporate Account Manager, retired, Chevron Phillips Chemical Co.

 Sharon Hunt